tympollack/n-cube/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Version History
+* 3.4.0
+ * Added ability for n-cube Applications to define import list to make available to expression 'exp' cells / columns.
+Add desired import classes to sys.prototype cube.
+The cube has at least one axis (sys.property) and the column sys.imports.
+The cell at this location returns a List of import classes or pacakges (do not include the 'import' keyword) and these packages will be added to the source of the compiled cell.
+ * Added ability for n-cube Applications to define the class that expression cells inherit from (currently must be subclass of NCubeGroovyExpression).
+Methods added to this class can be called in your source, allowing reduced source code size.
+Add desired class name to sys.prototype cube.
+On the sys.property axis, add a column sys.class and in the associated cell, place the String name of the class.
+You can fully qualify the name, or use the shorter class name and add the package name to the import list (above bullet point).
+NOTE: The class must be defined in the sys.classpath.
+ * Added NCubeManager.loadCube(appId, cubeName) API which loads the cube from the persister (bypassing the cache).
+It will cache the cube, but all calls to loadCube() will always use the persister to load.
+ * Fixed issue where NCubeManager.updateBranch() was not skipped classes that you updated, but where not updated in the HEAD branch.
+Nuisance issue, as it created additional revision of your modified cubes each time you ran update branch.
 * 3.3.13
  * Update the 'UpdateBranch' code so that it handles the situation where the branch cube's SHA-1 matches the HEAD cube's SHA-1, yet the branch cube has a HEAD SHA-1 that no longer matches the HEAD.
 This case can happen cubes are inserted into a branch directly in the database without going through the NCubeManager, leaving the headSha1 field null on that branch.
 UpdateBranch detects this and Fast-Forwards the branch by simply updating the HEAD SHA-1 on the branch to be the same as the HEAD SHA-1.
  * Restore cube now adds the restored cube to the cache.
 This may change in the future, as the n-cube-editor should not really be using the NCubeManager's cache, only a runtime n-cube instance should.